scottfly189/AuthorizationDemo/README.md

 * The frontend places the JWT in the request header as agreed and sends requests to the backend server;
 * After receiving the request, [ASP.NET](http://ASP.NET) Core parses the request and automatically authenticates through configured services and middleware;

+### Directory description:

+1. server: an Asp.net core web api backend, which mainly provides authentication services;

+2. web: a vue3 frontend, which sends requests to the backend through axios and displays the results;

+3.

 ## II.
 A Simple Usage Example:

 * Prerequisites